Peruvian Sol: Currency in Peru

 Banknotes: 10, 20, 50, 100, 200 Sol

-Coins: 10, 20, 50 Céntimos and 1, 2, 5 Sol
+Coins: 10, 20, 50 Céntimos as well as 1, 2, 5 Sol

-Overview: What is the Sol?
+Brief Overview: What is the Sol?

-History of currency in Peru
+History of Currency in Peru

-Sol de Oro as a historical starting point
+Sol de Oro as a Historical Starting Point

 Peru's currency history includes several revaluations, closely linked to inflation, stabilization, and economic reforms.
 An important historical phase began in 1863 with the Sol de Oro, which was used as the national currency for many decades.
-The name "Sol" remained in collective memory and later reappeared as a modern unit.

-Inti and the years of high inflation
+Inti and the Years of High Inflation

-Nuevo Sol from 1991 with clear conversion
+Nuevo Sol from 1991 with Clear Conversion

-1991 brought the next major change.
+The year 1991 brought the next major change.
 The Nuevo Sol came into effect on July 1, 1991, replacing the Inti at a rate of 1 Nuevo Sol = 1,000,000 Inti.
-An additional classification is provided by the official conversion table of the BCRP, which relates older units.
-This reform aimed to strengthen price stability and confidence in the national currency.

-Name change from Nuevo Sol to Sol from December 2015
+Name Change from Nuevo Sol to Sol from December 2015

-Coins in Peru: Values, motifs, characteristics
+Coins in Peru: Values, Motifs, Features

-| Value | Material according to BCRP | Diameter | Weight | Motif note |
+| Value | Material according to BCRP | Diameter | Weight | Motif Note |

 |---|---|---|---|---|